jessesquires/jessesquires.com/_posts/2021-06-29-apple-docc-great-but-useless-for-oss.md

 " %}

 {% include updated_notice.html
+date="2021-12-03T13:19:44-08:00"
 message="
 Good news!
 There's [a new thread](https://forums.swift.org/t/support-hosting-docc-archives-in-static-hosting-environments/53572) on the Swift forums to discuss an official solution to support hosting DocC archives in static hosting environments, like GitHub pages.
+" %}

+{% include updated_notice.html
+message="
+There's more good news to share!
+And hopefully this will be the final update to this post.
+A pull request ([#44](https://github.com/apple/swift-docc/pull/44)) to add static hosting support to DocC has merged into the main branch of [the swift-docc repo](https://github.com/apple/swift-docc).
+A second pull request ([#56](https://github.com/apple/swift-docc/pull/56)) is currently open to pick the changes into the `release/5.6` branch, which matches the [main Swift repo's](https://github.com/apple/swift/tree/release/5.6) `release/5.6` branch.
+So, I believe we should expect an official release of DocC with support for static hosting alongside the release of Swift 5.6.
+However, there's been no official post on [Swift.org](https://www.swift.org) about the timeline or roadmap for Swift 5.6.
+It will likely be summer 2022.
 " %}

 #### Further Reading